 Further information can be found on Schools Online

-As well as providing students with learning experiences that are relevant and excellent, Willetton seeks to provide students with wide-ranging opportunities and contexts to express new ideas and display new skills.
+As well as providing students with learning experiences that are relevant and excellent, we provide students with wide-ranging opportunities and contexts to express new ideas and display new skills.

 UNESCO’s Report of the International Commission on Education for the 21st century, identifies four pillars of learning.